mackron/miniaudio/README.md

 - Device enumeration for connecting to specific devices, not just defaults.
 - Connect to multiple devices at once.
 - Shared and exclusive mode on supported backends.
-- Data conversion (sample format, channel conversion and resampling).
+- Data conversion (sample format conversion, channel conversion and resampling).
 - Filters.
   - Biquads
   - Low-pass (first, second and high order)